nycksw/ocd/README.md

 Occasionally I'll change something on more than one system without running `ocd-backup`, and git will complain that it can't run `git pull` without first committing local changes.
-This is easy to fix my `cd`ing to `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.
+This is easy to fix by `cd`ing to `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.